Find out how to form an LLC for yourself

 - For end-of-year tax purposes, it can help categorize and separate all business expenses.

-- It helps build your business credit score, which is crucial to obtaining a line of credit or a business loan in the future.
+- You can use a credit card to build your business credit score, which is crucial to obtaining a line of credit or a business loan in the future.

 - It allows you to keep track of department expenses by giving employees multiple cards (with multiple budgets).

 - This can smooth out your cash flow and reduce the impact of short-term ups and downs in your business.
 Even if you are temporarily short of funds, you can use a business credit card to make critical purchases.